AneekDutta/Bhumi/README.md

 # SIH26016: Land Acquisition Intelligence Platform

-Real-Time National Land Acquisition & Management System for End-to-End Digital Monitoring and Decision Support.
+Real-Time National Land Acquisition & Management System for end-to-end Digital Monitoring and Decision Support.

 ## Overview
 This platform provides a comprehensive digital workflow for statutory land acquisition with an embedded decision intelligence layer.
 It tracks legal timelines, project dependencies, and spatial contiguity to predict project execution bottlenecks.